aszepieniec/stark-anatomy/tutorial/fri.md

 The verifier runs through the same checklist as the prover but runs the dual steps to his.
 Specifically, the verifier:
  - reads the Merkle roots from the proof stream and reproduces the random scalars $\alpha$ with Fiat-Shamir;
  - reads the last codewords from the proof stream and checks that it matches with a low degree polynomial as well as the last Merkle root to be sent;
- - reproduces the random indices with Fiat-Shamir, and computes the remaining indices for the colinearity checks;
+ - reproduces the master list of random indices with Fiat-Shamir, and infers the remaining indices for the colinearity checks;
  - reads the Merkle leafs and their authentication paths from the proof stream, and verifies their authenticity against the indices;
  - runs the colinearity checks for every pair of consecutive codewords.